Logo-stateuniv

 Allen County Community College

-Established in 1923, Allen County Community College is a public two-year community college that is located in Iola, Kansas and a member of the Kansas State Board of Regents.
+Established in 1923, Allen Community College (ACC) is a public two-year community college located in Iola, Kansas.
+ACC is a member of the Kansas State Board of Regents.
 The college is accredited by the North Central Association of Colleges and Schools, through the Higher Learning Commission.
-Allen County Community College offers a huge variety of associate’s degree programs as well as vocational and certificate programs.
-Popular programs offered at this college include Addictions & Prevention Studies; Art; Agricultural and Natural Resources; Biology; Business Administration; Early Childhood Education; Information Technology; Farm & Ranch Management Production; Pre-Engineering; and Pre-Nursing.
-Certificate programs include Livestock Marketing & Management; Medical Office Assistant; Production Media; Web Design; and Meat or Livestock Evaluation.
+A wide variety of associate’s degree programs as well as vocational and certificate programs are available for students.

 Most Popular Fields of Study

-Students who wish to apply to Allen County Community College must complete the school’s application form, which is available on the school’s website.
-There is a nonrefundable application fee to apply to this college.
-Each applicant must also submit an official high school transcript or GED score report, an official SAT or ACT score report (optional), and any AP or college credit transcripts (where applicable).
+Interested students must complete the school’s application form, which is available online.
+There is a nonrefundable application fee.
+Each applicant must also submit an official high school transcript or GED score report, an official SAT or ACT score report, and any AP or college credit transcripts if applicable.
 Letters of recommendation are not required, but some students may need to take COMPASS / ASSET placement tests (which are offered at the college free of charge).
-Certain programs also have additional requirements.
-While students are admitted to the college on a rolling basis all year long, deadlines for registration vary by term, so students should contact the school directly for exact dates and deadlines.
-Students can also elect to attend one of the college’s Senior Days or Early Enrollment Days.

 Adult students, non-degree seeking students, transfer students, home-schooled students, and international students may need to use different procedures, so they should refer to the university’s website or contact the Office of Admission for more information about the admissions process and application requirements.
 Useful statistics and dates are listed on the college’s website.